 A school term usually includes between 9 and 12 weeks of instruction and around 200 days of schooling.
-The first term, starting in January, is usually the longest term.
+The first of the four terms, starting in January, is usually the longest term.

 The main annual school holiday is in December and January, after the South African school year ends usually in the second week of December.
 This summer holiday is around 5 - 6 weeks long.
-In March/April there is a two week holiday around Easter, the winter holidays are mid June to mid July and there is another ten days break in autumn after the public holiday in September.
+Schools re-open mid of January.
+In March/April, there is a two week holiday around Easter, the winter holidays are mid June to mid July and there is another ten days break in autumn after the public holiday in September.
 Often other public holidays are incorporated into additional short term-break holidays.
 Remember also, that there is no mid-term break holiday as there is in the UK school calendar and that the American and French school adhere to their home country's holiday schedule.

 Beware that if your children attend different school, the holiday dates might differ significantly even between public schools and private schools.
 One child might be off school when the other one already has to be back at school!
 So know your term dates and plan your school terms (and holidays!) carefully!

 School starts in the morning around 7h30 to 8h00 and ends usually between 14h00 and 15h00 in the afternoon.
 Only few schools have a canteen, so you need to provide a packed lunch for your child.
 Some schools offer tuck shop facilities or provide cooked lunch via a catering service.
 Usually the school day has one bigger lunch break around midday.